-Do you have an existing J.P.
+Do you want an J.P.
 Morgan Self-Directed Investing account?

-All you have to do is enroll in a new promotion and you could be the brand new owner of up to four hundred dollars.
+All you have to do is enroll in a new promotion, meet a few conditions, and count your new money!

 Table of Contents

-This bonus is super simple, just enroll in the bonus offer and the coupon code will be automatically applied.
+This bonus is super simple, just enroll in the bonus offer and then open an account by 7/13/2023.

 Then, transfer cash or securities from an external account to your J.P.
-Morgan Self-Direct Investing account that’s been open for at least a year within 45 days.
+Morgan Self-Direct Investing account within 45 days.

 Keep the cash or assets in the account for 90 days and you’ll get the bonus within 15 days.

 The amount of your bonus is based on the amount of assets you transfer in: